tosarveshwarpati/tosarveshwarpati/README.md

 - 👋 Hi, I’m @tosarveshwarpati
-- 👀 i’m interested in computational physics.
+- 👀 i’m interested in Physics and Technologies related to Quantum Mechanics, mainly probing Quantum Mechanics via experimental Atomic, Molecular and Optical methods.
-- 🌱 i’m currently a research student at quantum electronics and optics division at Univerzita Komenského v Bratislave.
+- 🌱 i’m currently a PhD student at Ultracold Quantum Gases Lab at University of Warsaw.
-- 💞️ i’m looking to collaborate on
+- 💞️ i’m looking to collaborate on Theory and Experimental ideas related Ultracold AMO Physics.
-- 📫 How to reach me ...
+- 📫 Reach me on linkedin via linkedin.com/in/tripathi-om-sarveshwarpati-aa6063103/

 <!---
 tosarveshwarpati/tosarveshwarpati is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.